maschinenstadt/lib.js/README.md

 ##### "readlink()"
 Mainly "readlink()" (with all sub's) has been finished again.
-It will be used for different purposes .. if you'd like to find out more, change into the sub dir 'example/readlink' to run `./symlinks.js --debug=4` (not working in other directories - as 'process.cwd()' is considered there).
-You would like to look to the area 'Process'. ;-)´
+It will be used for different purposes .. if you'd like to find out more, change into the sub dir 'example/' and run `./readlink.sh` (not working in other directories - as 'process.cwd()' is considered there).
+You'd like to look to area 'Process'...

 ##### "find()"